SajedPathan/IMDB-Clone/README.md

 # IMDB-Clone

-This is an IMDb clone project that replicates the functionality of the popular movie and TV show database using HTML, CSS, JavaScript, and MongoDB for generating APIs.
+This is an IMDB clone project that replicates the functionality of the popular movie and TV show database using HTML, CSS, JavaScript, and OMDB for generating APIs.

 ## Description

 The IMDb Clone is a web application that allows users to browse and search for movies and TV shows, view details about specific titles.
-It is built using a combination of front-end technologies (HTML, CSS, and JavaScript) for the user interface and MongoDB for generating APIs to fetch and display movie data.
+It is built using a combination of front-end technologies (HTML, CSS, and JavaScript) for the user interface and OMDB for generating APIs to fetch and display movie data.

 ## Features